m50d/forex/README.md

   * For code that does not contain any business logic and is well typed, I relied solely on a manual (Postman) "smoke test" as I suspect the only possible errors would be misunderstandings of interfaces etc.
-  (e.g. I reversed the order of `from`/`to` based on a manual sanity check -
-  I don't think there would be any value in a unit test for that)
+  (e.g. I reversed the order of `from`/`to` based on a manual sanity check - I don't think there would be any value in a unit test for that)
-  * Usually I would try to use non-mock-based call/result unit tests to check any pure business logic that was complex enough to have potential errors; however I don't think any such complex logic was warranted here.
+  * Usually I would try to use non-mock-based call/result unit tests to check any pure business logic that was complex enough to have potential errors.
+  In this case the cache populator was the only component that had any logic that I felt the need to test.
+  Since I had an existing mock-based test from my previous efforts, I found it easier to adapt that test to the new design.
+  Thus the current test is mock-based.
+  * The cache populator is somewhat tightly coupled to the OneForge service - there is no interface between them and the populator does have access to OneForge-specific error types (even if it only logs them at present).
+  I would introduce an interface as and when we had more than one implementation (which goes hand in hand with the previous point - for a non-mock test I would likely want a stub implementation) but when we only have one implementation I think the (code) overhead of an extra layer would outweigh the advantages.
-  * The current implementation doesn't cache any failed calls and schedules them for a retry after 1 minute.
-This way even if we are continuously retrying we will only perform 2880 requests/day to 1forge, staying within the 5000 requests/day limit.
+  * The current implementation doesn't cache any failed calls and schedules them for a retry after 30 seconds.
+  This way even if we are continuously retrying, we will only perform 2880 requests/day to 1forge, staying within the 5000 requests/day limit.